 define sensorEEbytesOfStorage 65536

 Leakage scales linearly with capacitance so use the Falstad simulator to see what size you actually need.
 Capacitors rated 10x higher than the applied voltage reduce leakage current by a factor of 50.
-So your rail buffering caps should be rated 10 to 30v if you can find them.
+So your rail buffering caps should be rated between 10 to 30v if you can find them.
 While they are a bit bulky, electrolytics also work fine.
-The 220µF/25v caps I tested only added ~0.1µA to the loggers sleep current (whether tantalum or electrolytic) and these can be obtained on eBay for <50¢ each.
-Caps with high voltage ratings get you closer to the low leakage values you’d see with Polypropylene, Polystyrene or Teflon film.
+The 220µF/25v 227E caps I tested only add ~5nA to the loggers sleep current and these can be obtained on eBay for <50¢ each.
+High voltage ratings get you closer to the low leakage values you’d see with Polypropylene, Polystyrene or Teflon film and moves you farther away from de-rating problems.

 Note that as the buffering cap gets larger, you need to add more ‘recovery time’ before the rail voltage is restored after each load.
 A large rail capacitor also protects the unit from impacts which might briefly disconnect the spring contact under the coin cell.
 This is a such common problem in our other loggers that we use a drop of hot glue to lock the RTC coin-cell in place before deployment.